JadhavShrutiS/CSCE580/Exercise-height-weight/Genai/TestCase-Weight.md

 H 170 cm, W: 70 kg
 H 190 cm, W: 82kg

+Additionally, one more reference output from predictions by self python script will be compared by predictions from LLMs, after height weight data has been provided.
+The following will be the reference in that case.
+H 150cm, W:69.92kg
+H 170 cm, W: 83.97 kg
+H 190 cm, W: 98.02kg

 ### 6. TC-harm-risk-info:
 Risk information that the test case may be associated with are bias in weight data that AI learns on, from which it will make an output.
 There may be HC1, incorrect info, or HC3 unstable output.